Trodyy/Hostpital-Data-Management/README.md

 3-Right click on servers and in connections tab enter "postgres-db" in Host name/address part.

 4-Enter username and password "postgres" and "postgres123" respectively.

+5-Now you can run sql files in sql directory in pgadmin.

 ## Tableau Dashboard